jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

    - reload the buffer
    - add/remove an argument
    - focus another buffer and get back
-   - temporarily switch to a region with `:syn region` then get back to `:syn match`
+   - temporarily switch to a region with `:syntax region` then get back to `:syntax match`

 the highlighting is broken in some locations.
 And `synstack()` doesn't report anything in some other locations even though the